openpreserve/jpylyzer/_posts/2022-06-28-Release-of-jpylyzer-2-1-0.md

 ## Feedback

-Any feedback on this *jpylyzer* release candidate is greatly appreciated.
+Any feedback on this Jpylyzer release candidate is greatly appreciated.
 Also, don't hesitate to contact us if anything doesn't behave as expected (preferrably using the [issue tracker](https://github.com/openpreserve/jpylyzer/issues)).

 Happy jpylyzing!